17 equal temperament

-In music, 17 tone equal temperament is the tempered scale derived by dividing the octave into 17 equal steps (equal frequency ratios).
+In music, 17 equal temperament is the tempered scale derived by dividing the octave into 17 equal steps (equal frequency ratios).
 Each step represents a frequency ratio of 2^{1/17}, or 70.6 cents.

 17-ET is the tuning of the regular diatonic tuning in which the tempered perfect fifth is equal to 705.88 cents, as shown in Figure 1 (look for the label "17-TET").

 History and use

 Alexander J. Ellis refers to a tuning of seventeen tones based on perfect fourths and fifths as the Arabic scale.
 In the thirteenth century, Middle-Eastern musician Safi al-Din Urmawi developed a theoretical system of seventeen tones to describe Arabic and Persian music, although the tones were not equally spaced.
 This 17-tone system remained the primary theoretical system until the development of the quarter tone scale.

 Notation

-Easley Blackwood Jr. created a notation system where sharps and flats raised/lowered 2 steps.
+Easley Blackwood Jr. created a notation system where sharps and flats raised/lowered 2 steps, identical to ups and downs notation for 17-EDO. ((10*7) mod 17 = 2.)